Telstra vs Optus Mobile: plans, 5G, coverage and value

 Cheap isn’t exactly the word you associate with either provider.
 For the sake of this match-up, let’s take a look at the cheapest SIM-only plans offered by both providers and what they include.
 It's worth noting that Telstra moved to an upfront payment system for its BYO SIM plans in 2021.
 Most of the inclusions remain the same, with a few small upgrades, but all Telstra SIM-only plans are now charged at the start of the month, rather than the end of your billing period.

-The cheapest Optus SIM plan currently available will get you 30GB of data, unlimited standard calls and text.
+The cheapest Optus SIM plan currently available will get you 50GB of data, unlimited standard calls and text for $52 per month.
 If you're using a compatible handset, you'll also get 5G everywhere that the Optus network offers it.

 Telstra payphone